digipres/publications/ipres/ipres-2011/papers/how-clean-is-your-software-the-role-of-software-validation-in-di.md

   to gauge the fitness-for-purpose of software outputs.
 The paper concludes by demonstrating the applicability of the validation approach to preservation projects in general.
 creators:
-- Konstantelos, Leo
+- Leo Konstantelos
-- Ross, Seamus
+- Seamus Ross
-- Innocenti, Perla
+- Perla Innocenti
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294270/download
 grand_parent: iPRES